cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * Padding: 30px padding for imagery across responsive sizes

           * Headings: Any heading size may be used, recommend H2-6
+      - variation_name: 50/50 image and text
+        variation_description: >-
+          ![Image showing layout of a 50/50 image and text component](/design-system/images/uploads/50_50_intro_mockup.png)

+          The 50/50 image and text component is used to call attention to specific linked content on a page and feature it prodominantly.
+At larger breakpoints, this component has a two column layout to utilize extra screen real estate.

+          The half-width link blob component is a variation of the 50/50 image and text that does not use imagery.

+          When to use

+          When a call-to-action, leading users to a deeper page in the section, needs a visual highlight on the page.

+          When an image or illustration helps users better understand the purpose of content.

+          Ideally, when an even number of these components can be featured together.

+          To help establish a hierarchy of linked content on this page.

+          When other options are better

+          When content doesn’t require imagery.
+Suggest using the half-width link blob component instead.

+          When there are multiple paragraphs of copy.
   - variations:
       - variation_code_snippet: ""
         variation_description: >-